wagiro/BurpBounty/README.md

 ##  Changelog
+**3.0.5beta 201906112**
+* Choose insertion points type for one profile
+* Fixed error with redirections

 **3.0.4beta 20190217**
 * "Path discovery" feature add new insertion points
 * New tags for extract matches and better issue documentation